a-r-t/SER-225-Game-Platformer/docs/GameCodeDetails/GameCodeDetailsSubSections/GameObjectSubSections/creating-a-simple-game-object.md

 The `GameObject` class can be used for just a single image (one graphic).
-Even though `GameObject` extends from `AnimatedSprite`, if no animation is desired for a specific game object, it provides certain constructors to essentially treat itself as a one frame animation that never changes (which results in one image being used).
+Even though `GameObject` extends from `AnimatedSprite`, if no animation is desired for a specific game object, it provides certain constructors to essentially treat itself as a one frame animation that never changes.
+This results in only one image being used.

 For example, the following `GameObject` constructor can be used to define just a simple one image sprite: